 Click on the newsletter icon to

 Thanks to the Folsom community for supporting our most successful book sale ever in March.
-We also thank our volunteers who made the sale possible – EVERYBODY who works is a volunteer.
-Our next sale is Sept.
-9-11.
+We also thank our volunteers who made the sale possible.

 The money we raise at our semi-annual book sales helps provide nearly all the free programming the library offers the community.
 In the past, we've paid for new computers for adult and children's areas (free to users); the Summer Reading Program, which keeps kids reading while school is out; furniture for the Teen Room and the Large-Print Reading Area; author visits; First Friday presentations; homework assistance; ESL classes and materials; the library's self-checkout and security systems and much, much more.